 Doctor of Philosophy (PhD) in Political Science & International Affairs

-Tabitha Lamberth is a Ph.D. student at the University of Georgia.
+Tabitha Lamberth is a Ph.D. candidate at the University of Georgia.
 Her primary research interest focuses on how political identity influences the mind, behavior, and perception.

 Education